Courtyard: Middle East

 In c.
 2000 BC Ur, two-storey houses were constructed around an open square were built of fired brick.
 Kitchen, working, and public spaces were located on the ground floor, with private rooms located upstairs.

+Europe

 The central uncovered area in a Roman domus was referred to as an atrium.
 Today, we generally use the term courtyard to refer to such an area, reserving the word atrium to describe a glass-covered courtyard.
 Roman atrium houses were built side by side along the street.
 They were one-storey homes without windows that took in light from the entrance and from the central atrium.
 The hearth, which used to inhabit the centre of the home, was relocated, and the Roman atrium most often contained a central pool used to collect rainwater, called an impluvium.
 These homes frequently incorporated a second open-air area, the garden, which would be surrounded by Greek-style colonnades, forming a peristyle.
 This created a colonnaded walkway around the perimeter of the courtyard, which influenced monastic structures centuries later.